About ISC-Choueifat

 Alumni Association revived to maintain a strong link among generations.

-The SABIS® Network includes schools on five continents that educate over 70,000 students
+The SABIS® Network includes schools on five continents that educate students in both the public and private sectors.

 Today, ISC-Choueifat has an enrollment of more than 1600 students in KG1 to Grade 12.